Digital Cadetship Program

 The Digital Cadetship Program is for Australian citizens who are currently studying an undergraduate or postgraduate degree in a digital or technology-related field.

-If you’ve completed 1st year (or equivalent) of your degree you can apply for the digital cadetship program.
+If you’ve completed the minimum 1st year (or equivalent) of your degree by January 2021 you can apply for the digital cadetship program.